sal55/langs/dummy.md

 **Computer** Yes, at one point, while unemployed after college, I had to make my own computer.
 Not as hard as it sounds, this was 1981 not 1941, so I could just buy a ready-made CPU chip, a device that was only 2x1", about the size of your thumb.
 Of course, it had to be built into a circuit with other components, and using only a multi-meter for fault-finding.

-But eventually, after a first prototype version, I had a Z80-based computer with 32KB memory, 8KB graphics memory (128x128x4 greyscale with TV-frame-grabbing ability, or 256x256x1 mono display), 1KB text display, and 2KB EPROM (home-programmed with a Heath-Robinson setup).
+But eventually, after a first prototype version, I had a Z80-based computer with 32KB memory, 8KB graphics memory, switchable betweeen 4-bit greyscale and 1-bit vector, 1KB text display, and 2KB EPROM (home-programmed with a Heath-Robinson setup).
 But of course zero software, or tools to create the software.
 This all had to be done.

 **Video** I found work with a small company making 8-bit business computers, and ended up designing the motherboards.
 Which meant I was programming on machines I had helped design.
 I also created lots of experimental prototypes many revolving around graphics boards, so much of my graphics and other programming for a few years was in hardware I had created.

-**The OS** My company also created its own CP/M-compatiable disk OS, in order to say paying licence fees.
-I wasn't involved in that, but that was the kinds of culture I was working in.
-The company also manufactured and populated its own PCBs for the motherboards.
+**The OS** My company also created its own CP/M-compatiable disk OS, in order to avoid paying licence fees.
+I wasn't involved in that, but that was the kind of culture I was working in.

 **Assembler (Z80, 1981)** This was a crude affair, written in hex machine code (via a program itself written in actual binary).
 As I said, the machine had nothing).